-Photos and information from our first revival trip
+Photos and information from our first revival trip.

 Sister Church Relations

-ARRM is organized to cater for churches or individuals that may have interest in international missions, but have no vehicle to achieve their goal.
+ARRM is organized to cater to churches or individuals that may have an interest in international missions, but have no vehicle to achieve their goal.
 It could be a desire to have sister church relations, minister the gospel and provide relief items or just simply support by monetary means or other donations.